NKR00711/UE4-Apk-Dumper/README.md

 # UE4-Apk-Dumper
-An internal app which can be implemented into game apk and used to generate Sdk Dumps for offsets.
+An internal app which can be implemented into game apk and used to generate Sdk Dumps without ROOT.

+# Does it need Root Access?
+NO, it doesn't need Root Privileges.

 # How to Build?
 1. Clone the Repo and Open in Android Studio